SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 in the resource URL, the object identifier in the request messages becomes superfluous.
 However, since the goal of REPP is to maintain compatibility with existing EPP object mapping schemas, this redundancy is accepted as a trade off.
 Removing the object identifier from the request message would require new object mapping schemas.

-The server MUST return HTTP Status-Code 412 when the object identifier (for example <domain:name>, <host:name> or <contact:id>) in the EPP request message does not match the {id} object identifier embedded in the URL.
+The server MUST return HTTP status code 412 when the object identifier (for example <domain:name>, <host:name> or <contact:id>) in the EPP request message does not match the {id} object identifier embedded in the URL.
   <!--TODO: is this not mixing epp and http status codes? -->